Salah: Etymology and other names

 The Arabic word salah (صلاة, /ar/ or /ar/) means 'prayer'.
 The word is used primarily by English speakers to refer to the five daily obligatory prayers.
-Similar terms are used to refer to the prayer in Malaysia, Brunei, Indonesia, Somalia, Tanzania, and by some Swahili speakers.
+Similar terms are used to refer to the prayer in Thailand, Malaysia, Brunei and Indonesia (using solat), Somalia, Tanzania, and by some Swahili speakers.
+In the pre-Islamic period, Christian and Jewish monks along the Syrian frontier and in Northern Arabia used the word צלותא (Slōthā veya Tslotha) to refer to the acts of worship and psalm recitations they performed by bowing and rising at specific times of the day.
+Early Arabic adopted this term and transformed it into the form "salat."

-The origin of the word is debated.
+However, translating the word in this manner created theological problems in the translation of certain Quranic verses —such as "Allah and His angels send blessings upon the Prophet" Al-Aḥzāb-56 —leading to a search for alternative meanings for the word.
 Some have suggested that salah derives from the triliteral root و-ص-ل (w-ṣ-l) which means 'linking things together', relating it to the obligatory prayers in the sense that one connects to Allah through prayer.
-In some translations, namely that of Quranist Rashad Khalifa, salah is translated as the 'contact prayer', either because of the physical contact the head makes with the ground during the prostration, or again because the prayer connects the one who performs it to Allah.
+Following this trail Rashad Khalifa, salah translated it as the 'contact prayer', either because of the physical contact the head makes with the ground during the prostration, or again because the prayer connects the one who performs it to Allah.
 Another theory suggests the word derives from the triliteral root ص-ل-و (ṣ-l-w), the meaning of which is not agreed upon.

 In Iran and regions influenced by Persian culture – particularly the Indo-Persian and Turco-Persian traditions – such as South Asia, Central Asia, China, Russia, Turkey, the Caucasus or the Balkans, the Persian word namaz is used to refer to salah.
 This word originates from the Middle Persian word for 'reverence'.

+In Southeast Asia, the Malay term sembahyang (lit. 'to worship the Yang [i.e. Allah]') is a commonly used synonym; the prayer rug is a tikar sembahyang, ablution is air sembahyang and so on.